 Videos must feature every team member.
 We want to see your smiling faces too, so if you do a screencast, don’t make it the majority of the video.
 If you wish to include a supplemental screencast video, there’s room for that in the application too.
 Finally, do not password-protect your video, as it interferes with our ability to screen them efficiently.
 Instead, make the URL private and non-searchable.

 We require at least one full-time team member to be a current student, or to have graduated no earlier than December 2016.
 Temporary interns working with companies that apply to the program are not considered student team members.
 Preference will be given to teams with more students than fewer.

 Yes.
-Several of our recent teams have done Y Combinator simultaneously and found the programs to be complementary.
+Several of our recent teams have done programs like Y Combinator simultaneously and found the programs to be complementary.